veebch/twirly/README.md

 IR code based on some of [Peter Hinch's work](https://github.com/peterhinch/micropython_ir).
 If you want to adapt the code to use a different remote, the testing file in the `ir_tx` should help.

+The gears are made using the [openscad library by Chris Spencer](https://github.com/chrisspen/gears).

 # Licence

 GPL 3.0